 If you have just had a minimally invasive spinal fusion, you are most likely to be allowed to get back home after 1 to 3 days of your surgery.
 Before going home, you would be instructed by occupational or physical therapists on the proper techniques and postures of walking independently or getting up from the bed.
 Certain restrictions in your physical movements may also be instructed to you, such as not lifting heavy objects and not twisting during the first few weeks after your surgery to avoid strain injury.
 As the pain subsides gradually with your back muscles getting stronger, you may be able to lift, bend and twist after 4 to 6 weeks following your surgery.
 However, here are some post-operative care measures you need to follow:

 Get a brace for your back

 It is not necessary that you need to use a back brace post-surgery.
-Instead you may need to wear a soft or rigid lumbar corset to get extra lumbar support for few days during the post-operative period.
+Instead, you may need to wear a soft or rigid lumbar corset to get extra lumbar support for a few days during the post-operative period.